-If you live in Austin, you can buy these at the Central Market for about $5.00 a pack, but the homemade version is lighter and crisper.
+If you live in Austin, you can buy Pecan Chewies at the Central Market for about $5.00 a pack, but the homemade version is lighter and crisper.
 Plus, you can use whatever brand cocoa powder you want.
 For this batch, I used Scharffen Berger natural unsweetened cocoa and Texas pecans.

-Update: I make these all the time.
-They’re pretty easy, but you do have to work quickly when spooning them onto the baking sheet so that the batter won’t run too much.
-If you’re a novice baker are just new to this type of flourless cookie, you may want to make a quick half batch first.
+Update: These are easy, but you do have to work quickly when spooning them onto the baking sheet so that the batter won’t run too much.
+If you’re a novice baker or are just new to this type of flourless cookie, you may want to make a quick half batch first.

 - 1 3/4 cup powdered sugar